 Relive the Wild West outdoors, in safety, and take remote learning to the highest level in Virginia City.
-At its peak a bona fide frontier boomtown, this hilltop village is located in Nevada’s starkly beautiful high desert among the Sierra Madres.
+At its peak a bona fide frontier boomtown, this hilltop village is located in Nevada’s starkly beautiful desert at an altitude of 6,200 feet in the Sierra Madres.
 It is under an hour from Reno and Lake Tahoe and approximately three hours from San Francisco making it an ideal road trip overnight on a tour of the region.

 Although it’s close to modern diversions, a visit here feels like a step back in time.
 When the Gold Rush hit in the mid-19th century, then silver was discovered at the Comstock Lode, people from around the globe flocked to Virginia City.
 They were assured a good income working in the dangerous mines and could dream of striking it rich.

 Today, very little has changed in Virginia City and that’s what makes it such a distinct attraction.
 Many families are already acquainted with visiting historic sites, but perfectly-preserved Virginia City is experiential learning at its finest.

 The kids will be having such a ball in the Wild West, they’ll never notice how much learning is taking place.
 Although there are museums, time spent here is not about examining artifacts in glass cases.
 Did you know that Samuel Clemens began his writing career at the local newspaper?
 There’s a museum celebrating him and his storied career as Mark Twain, too.

 Virginia City is special because it’s an immersive living history experience.
 Every storefront showcases what life in a prosperous 19th-century mining town was actually like.
 The spirit is genuine so don’t expect an amusement park atmosphere.